kkovati/3D_Graphic_Engine/README.md

 Check out the engine in action!
 Watch the [demo video on YouTube](https://youtu.be/o-YfCyEvu08).

 This video shows how the engine renders some cubes and octahedrons while the viewpoint (camera) changes directions and moves around.
-(Poor upload resolution)
+(Poor upload resolution.)

 ## 💻 Getting Started
 Create and run the 3D scene above with [this sample code](https://github.com/kkovati/3D_Graphic_Engine/blob/master/src/main/java/com/github/kkovati/graphic_engine_3d/Main.java):